U.S. Embassy Jakarta, Indonesia - JAK

 Security screening procedures

-Accompanying persons
+Accompanying people

 Immigrant visa fees

-If you have not paid all required fees to the National Visa Center, please be prepared to pay these fees on the day of your interview.
+If you have not paid all required fees to the National Visa Center, be prepared to pay these fees on the day of your interview.

 All fees may be paid in either Indonesian Rupiah or by credit card.
 We accept MasterCard, Visa, and American Express.
 Credit card charges will be made in U.S. dollars and foreign exchange charges may apply.